nickytonline/source.nickytonline.github.io/src/pages/blog/2020-01-01-my-2019-year-in-review.md

 ### Project: @raee/gatsby-remark-oembed

 My site which is pretty much just a blog at the moment uses Gatsby.
-One intersting plugin I came across was from [@raee](https://dev.to/raae) called [gatsby-remark-oembed](https://github.com/raae/gatsby-remark-oembed).
+One interesting plugin I came across was from [@raee](https://dev.to/raae) called gatsby-remark-oembed.
 It allows you to embed resources as widgets that support oembed, e.g. Twitter.

 I got it all installed but ran into issues.
 In the end, the documentation for setting up the plugin needed to be updated.
 I [put up a PR](https://github.com/raae/gatsby-remark-oembed/pull/35) to update the documentation, so others wouldn't stumble on the issue I ran into.
 And of course I wrote about it.
 Check out my post [Any contribution to Open Source is valuable](/blog/2019-01-21-any-contribution-to-oss-is-valuable/).

 ### Project: Gatsby

 This was a big contribution LOL.
 I added my site to the list of showcased sites.
-As a thank your for my first PR, I got myself some Gatsby socks.
+As a thank you for my first PR, I got myself some Gatsby socks.
 I also wrote a short post on [showcasing your Gatsby site](/blog/2019-02-28-showcase-your-gatsby-site/).

 ### Project: Refined GitHub